Abecid/abecid.github.io/_posts/2026-07-28-gpu-systems-for-modern-ai.md

 related_posts: false
 ---

-Making an AI workload faster requires understanding what keeps its GPU busy—or waiting.
+Making an AI workload faster requires understanding what keeps its GPU busy or waiting.
 A matrix multiplication, a normalization layer, and an autoregressive decoding step use the same hardware but move different amounts of data and expose different kinds of parallelism.
 The useful optimization depends on that difference.

 This post builds a way to reason about those costs: start inside one GPU, follow data through a kernel, then extend the same reasoning to multiple GPUs and inference requests.
-The objective is to connect each technique to **the cost it removes, the trade-off it introduces, and its effect on the whole workload**.
+The objective is to connect each technique to **the cost it removes, the tradeoff it introduces, and its effect on the whole workload**.

 ## Contents